laurenssam/Privacy-Aware-Visual-Language-Models/README.md

 *Table: Performance scores of various models on PrivBench and PrivBench-H benchmarks.*

+Additionals metrics and evaluations for other VLMS are shown in the paper.
 # How to Run the Code

 To replicate our experiments, follow the steps below.
-Replace the placeholder commands with your specific code as needed.

 ```bash
 # Clone the repository